Merger control in Romania: overview

 Additionally, the formation of a full functioning joint venture can be subject to merger control.
 A full functioning joint venture is a jointly controlled undertaking that carries out its activity on a long-lasting basis and that performs all functions of an autonomous economic entity.

-Whenever the Competition Council receives a notification on an economic concentration, the authority sends to the Supreme National Defence Council (SNDC) the basic information on the transaction, including the:
+Whenever the Competition Council receives a notification on an economic concentration, which may be scrutinised from a national security point of view, the authority sends to the Supreme National Defence Council (SNDC) the basic information on the transaction, including the:

 Implementation method (for example, merger or acquisition).